-- If you fail to pay the monthly OSB premium for the optional supplemental benefits, you will lose the optional supplemental benefits but will remain enrolled in BayCarePlus Rewards. - You may disenroll from the optional supplemental benefits at any time.
-Disenrollment from the optional supplemental benefits will not disenroll you from BayCarePlus Rewards. - Disenrollment from BayCarePlus Rewards will result in your disenrollment from the optional supplemental benefits.
-Enrollment in the optional supplemental benefits is contingent upon continued enrollment in BayCarePlus Rewards. - If you disenroll from the optional supplemental benefits or we disenroll you for failure to pay the monthly OSB premiums, you will not be eligible to re-enroll into the optional supplemental benefits until the next valid optional supplemental benefits election period.
-Any outstanding OSB premiums at the time of disenrollment must be paid prior to re-enrolling into the optional supplemental benefits. - You are entitled to a refund for any overpayment of OSB premiums determined during the course of the year or at the time of disenrollment.
+- If you fail to pay the monthly OSB premium for the optional supplemental benefits, you will lose the optional supplemental benefits but will remain enrolled in BayCarePlus Complete. - You may disenroll from the optional supplemental benefits at any time.
+Disenrollment from the optional supplemental benefits will not disenroll you from BayCarePlus Complete. - Disenrollment from BayCarePlus Complete will result in your disenrollment from the optional supplemental benefits.
+Enrollment in the optional supplemental benefits is contingent upon continued enrollment in BayCarePlus Complete. - If you disenroll from the optional supplemental benefits or we disenroll you for failure to pay the monthly OSB premiums, you will not be eligible to re-enroll into the optional supplemental benefits until the next valid optional supplemental benefits election period. - You are entitled to a refund for any overpayment of OSB premiums determined during the course of the year or at the time of disenrollment.
 Any refund owed will be issued within 60 days.
 We may apply your overpayment of OSB premiums to your monthly plan premiums, if any.